 Find security risk and code quality in your PHP application.

 As a best practice, you should consider performing a security scan against your application before going live.
-This applies to any sites – small or big.
+This applies to any site – small or big.
 There are some tools to help you with that.

 PMF leverage YARA, so you need that as a pre-requisite to run the test.

-RIPS is one of the popular PHP static code analysis tools to be integrated through the development lifecycle to find security issues in the real-time.
+RIPS is one of the popular PHP static code analysis tools to be integrated through the development lifecycle to find security issues in real-time.
 You can categorize the finding by industry compliance and standard to prioritize the fixes.

 - OWASP Top 10